oap-project/gazelle_plugin/oap-cache/oap/docs/OAP-User-Guide.md

 You also need to build spark from source to enable numa-binding support.
 Refer [enable-numa-binding-for-dcpmm-in-spark](./Developer-Guide.md#enable-numa-binding-for-dcpmm-in-spark).

 #### Configure for DCPMM
 Create a configuration file named “persistent-memory.xml” under "$SPARK_HOME/conf/" if it doesn't exist.
-Use below contents as a template and change the “initialPath” to your mounted paths for DCPMM devices.
+Use below contents as a template for 2 numa nodes server and change the “initialPath” to your mounted paths for DCPMM devices.

 ```
 <persistentMemoryPool>